 Please note: Due to the COVID-19 pandemic and the UK government lockdown the 2020 Trauma and Orthopaedic Surgery Registrar interviews did not include a face-to-face element – for more information on this see the bottom of the page.

-There are normally upwards of 300 people interviewed over the week and you will have the opportunity to pick which time slot you want on a first come first serve basis.
+There are normally upwards of 300 people interviewed over a week in March or April and you will have the opportunity to pick which time slot you want on a first come first serve basis.
 The interviews are done in circuits of 5 stations each lasting 15 minutes and run in a similar format to MRCS (Membership of the Royal College of Surgeons) examinations or OSCEs (Objective Structured Clinical Examinations) from medical school.

 Candidates arrive on the day at various times depending on when your interview is booked.
 There is then a wait of about an hour while documents are checked, and portfolios are taken off to be looked through.
 You are then called into your groups and taken to different floors of the stadium.
 You start sat outside of a room with station instructions on the door and then work your way round the circuit.
 There are 5 x 15-minute stations with 5 minute breaks in between each one.